kulturpass-de/kulturpass-documentation/project-documentation/project-open-source.md

 This project has adopted the Contributor Covenant our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](../CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.

-However, we will only be able to put the part of the software developed exclusively for the KulturPass DE under the open source umbrella.
+However, we will only be able to put the part of the software developed exclusively for the KulturPass under the open source umbrella.
 We are not authorized to publish commercial products, their implementation and the individual customizing here.
 This applies in particular to the backend solutions

 - SAP Customer Data Cloud
 - SAP Commerce Cloud